gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 ## What could come next?

-There were a number of other things that I planned to implement that would generally be required to deploy an application to production safely and ensure it continued to run correctly.
+There were several other things that I planned to implement that would generally be required to deploy an application to production safely and ensure it continued to run correctly.

 Currently the application is only deployed to a single environment, ideally there should be at least one other environment that it is deployed to, ensuring it works there before deploying to production.